Speckle (interference)

-Speckle, speckle pattern, or speckle noise is a granular noise texture degrading the quality as a consequence of interference among wavefronts in coherent imaging systems, such as radar, synthetic aperture radar (SAR), medical ultrasound and optical coherence tomography.
+Speckle, speckle pattern, or speckle noise designates the granular structure observed in coherent light, resulting from random interference.
+Speckle patterns are used in a wide range of metrology techniques, as they generally allow high sensitivity and simple setups.
+They can also be a limiting factor in imaging systems, such as radar, synthetic aperture radar (SAR), medical ultrasound and optical coherence tomography.

 Speckle is not external noise; rather, it is an inherent fluctuation in diffuse reflections, because the scatterers are not identical for each cell, and the coherent illumination wave is highly sensitive to small variations in phase changes.